dotnet/runtime/src/coreclr/src/tools/r2rdump/README.md

 Contains the code length followed by the header, GcSlots, and finally GcTransitions

 The header contains flags indicating which properties are in the GcInfo.
-GcSlots gives details on the registers or stack pointer offsets are used in the method.
+GcSlots gives details on the registers or stack pointer offsets that are used in the method.
 GcTransitions give the CodeOffsets (which line in the assembly code) where GcSlots (excluding untracked slots) become live or dead

 In x64, GcTransitions are grouped into chunks where each chunk covers NUM_NORM_CODE_OFFSETS_PER_CHUNK lines of assembly code.
 The following format is used:
 > Array of offsets pointing to each chunk